Del Staecker: Career

 Sailor Man: The Troubled Life and Times of J.P.
-Nunnally, USN (non-fiction), followed in 2015, from the letters of a sailor who served on the USS Fuller along with Irvin Staecker, Del’s father.
-Another critically acclaimed work, Sailor Man won the praise of, among others, Underrated Reads, which said, "Sailor Man should be required reading in boot camp … in high school…somewhere!”
+Nunnally, USN (non-fiction), followed in 2015, from the letters of a sailor who served on the USS Fuller along with Irvin Staecker, Del's father.
+Another critically acclaimed work, Sailor Man won the praise of, among others, Underrated Reads, which said, "Sailor Man should be required reading in boot camp … in high school…somewhere!"
 The reviewer for the Military Writers Society of America noted that Sailor Man "gives the reader a greater appreciation for the sailor, Marines and soldiers who weathered deadly maelstroms of destruction in taking fortified Pacific Islands".
 The title was also named a finalist for the Foreword INDIES Book of the Year Awards in 2015.

 In 2012, Staecker was invited to submit a story for a collection of crime tales.
-Although the collection was never published, Staecker’s contribution, "Blind One-Legged Johnny", became the first chapter in Tales of Tomasewski (2013) and was followed up with More Tomasewski (2014).
+Although the collection was never published, Staecker's contribution, "Blind One-Legged Johnny", became the first chapter in Tales of Tomasewski (2013) and was followed up with More Tomasewski (2014).
+The Tomasewski story was further extented with (2024) "Another Southside" completing what has been called by Staecker as a "love letter to the place that made me."

-Inspired by his visits to Long Beach Island, New Jersey and Ocean City, New Jersey, Staecker wrote One Good Man (fiction) in 2016 with, as found in most of Staecker’s writings, anthropological insights into the nature of man and how one person can be a catalyst for good in an overwhelmingly materialistic world.
+Inspired by his visits to Long Beach Island, New Jersey and Ocean City, New Jersey, Staecker wrote One Good Man (fiction) in 2016 with, as found in most of Staecker's writings, anthropological insights into the nature of man and how one person can be a catalyst for good in an overwhelmingly materialistic world.

 A member of the International Association of Crime Writers (IACW), Staecker has chaired the Hammett Prize Reading Committee three times.
 The Hammett Prize, named for Dashiel Hammett, author of The Maltese Falcon and The Thin Man, among other works, is awarded annually.

 Staecker's work Job 2.0: God and Lucifer Battle Again for a Single Soul, published 2019, has been called "imaginatively thoughtful and thought-provoking..."
 (Midwest Book Review), "mind-boggling", "enlightening" (Military Writers Society of America), and "...humorous and inspirational..."
 (Underrated Reads).

 Published in January 2022, Staecker's most recent work Tard is a multiformat, multigenre exploration into the spiritual response to the effects of crime.
 Sandra Miller Linhart, an award-winning author, called the book "beautiful," writing that she "cried so much—ugly cry, beautiful cry, inspired cry...".
+UNDERRATED READS said, "TARD is a unique novel and one of those literary gems that is hard to come by.
+A must-read!"

+Published in 2024, Another Southside is a lengthy compendium of crime stories linked to Chicago's Southside detective Jake Thompson.